-The DMA-350 is aimed to reduce complexity by only sending FIXED and INCR bursts.
+The DMA-350 reduces complexity by only sending FIXED and INCR bursts.

 FIXED bursts are used when targeting peripherals with FIFOs and the same address is accessed several times.
 This can be done by setting the increment value to 0.